What to do after your Sinus Surgery

 For 24 hours following surgery, do not eat or drink anything that is too hot, too cold or too hard.
 Maintain a very soft food diet for a week or until you can slowly re-introduce hard foods (eg. scrambled eggs, soup, and yoghurt).

 Avoid strenuous physical activity or bending over and lifting heavy items for at least 1 week following surgery.

-Avoid aeroplane travel for at least 1 week following surgery as cabin pressure changes can cause pain and swelling within the sinuses.
+Avoid aeroplane travel for at 48 hours following surgery as cabin pressure changes can cause pain and swelling within the sinuses.